pxp888/skin/README.md

 ### Desired Outcome:

 Equip medical staff with a tool that can assist in the diagnosis of skin lesions.
-The model should achieve a high accuracy (ideally above 65%) on unseen test data, particularly for differentiating between cancerous and benign lesions.
+The model should achieve a high accuracy on unseen test data, particularly for differentiating between cancerous and benign lesions.

 #### Model Output:
 Predicted class label corresponding to the type of skin lesion present (e.g., melanoma, benign nevus).